KuCoin Shares Market Cap Reaches $93.73 Million (KCS)

 Buying and Selling KuCoin Shares

-It is usually not possible to buy alternative cryptocurrencies such as KuCoin Shares directly using U.S. dollars.
-Investors seeking to acquire KuCoin Shares should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy KuCoin Shares using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as KuCoin Shares directly using U.S. dollars.
+Investors seeking to trade KuCoin Shares should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy KuCoin Shares using one of the exchanges listed above.

 Receive News & Updates for KuCoin Shares Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for KuCoin Shares and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.